PedroMartelleto/PedroMartelleto/README.md

 ### Hello 👋, my name is Pedro.

 I'm a CS student passionate about building projects with technology and seeing them work in the real world.
-Since I was little, programming has fascinated me - coding feels like giving freedom to logic and building something meaningful at the same time.
+Since I was little, I've loved to code - it feels like giving creative space to logic while building something that matters to you.
 My areas of interest span everything from visuals (frontend and computer graphics), to lower-level code (C, C++), apps (swift, web), as well as machine learning & data science.

 Click the arrows below for a preview of each project!